vijayperiasamy-eb/Nominatim/CONTRIBUTING.md

 Bugs can be reported at https://github.com/openstreetmap/Nominatim/issues.
 Please always open a separate issue for each problem.
 In particular, do not add your bugs to closed issues.
-They may looks similar to you but often are completely different from the maintainer's point of view.
+They may look similar to you but often are completely different from the maintainer's point of view.

 ### When Reporting Bad Search Results...